BC Traceability Adoption Program | Caddy — IAF BC Preferred Vendor

 5

-Go live on Caddy Digital inventory management, lot-level traceability, SFCR-ready production records, and audit documentation — replacing your paper system at roughly half the cost.
+Implement Caddy with 70% covered Digital inventory management, lot-level traceability, SFCR-ready production records, and audit documentation — replacing your paper system with 70% of the cost covered by IAF BC.

 Eligibility